genomicsITER/monkeypox/README.md

 > June 21, 2022.
 Added a section with other useful external repositories for MPXV.

-> June 22, 2022.
-Working on a How-to-download seqs and metadata from GenBank.

 > June 23, 2022.
 Added a metadata file to use with a Nextstrain-monkeypox local instance in the useful-files section; bioinformatic codes completed.

+> June 28, 2022.
+Added the code to illustrate How-to-download seqs and metadata from GenBank.

 <p align="right">
   <a href="#Monkeypox" title="Up">